 It’s difficult to overstate the importance of team collaboration today.
 Businesses need to be agile and innovative.
 That means encouraging diverse people to work together in focused teams.
 It’s easy to assume that the best strategy would be to keep everyone in the same room or building.
 However, the statistics prove otherwise.

 Avoiding Office Politics

-- Greater efficiency and productivity – 30% of staff say they get more done in less time when working remotely.
-Fewer office distractions may mean a more effective team.
+- Greater efficiency and productivity – Staff get more done in less time when working remotely.
+Fewer office distractions can lead to a more effective team.

-- Reduced stress – According to PGI, 82% of telecommuters report lower stress levels when working remotely.
+- Reduced stress – 82% of telecommuters reported lower stress levels when working remotely.
 Flexibility can make people happier.

 - Fewer overhead costs – An office full of people is expensive to run.
 When you don’t have to pay for real-estate, furniture and utilities, your overheads drop.

 - Reduced turnover – Remote working means that staff can stay in the same role, even if their personal circumstances change.
 For instance, it doesn’t matter if someone needs to move to another city.